fsprojects/FSharp.Formatting/docs/commandline.md

 The search index (`index.json`) and `llms.txt` are the only URLs that need every page.

+Two diagnostic pages are served under the reserved `/.fsdocs/` prefix:

+- `/.fsdocs/doctor`: the projects that were cracked, the substitutions and where they come from, the templates that were tried and chosen, the navigation with the source of every title, the routes, the state of every requested page, the recent file events and the collected errors.
+- `/.fsdocs/doctor.json`: the same as JSON, handy for troubleshooting with an LLM.

 Restarting may be necessary on changes to project files.
 The same parameters as `build` are accepted (`--output`, `--clean` and `--saveimages` are ignored with a note), plus these: